-Childbirth Absolutely Changed The Way I Orgasm
+Childbirth Changed My Orgasm In The Best Way

 Before I had my first baby.
 I’d always been an orgasmic gal.
 My mom caught me humping my giant stuffed elephant before I was old enough to ride a bike, and in kindergarten, I learned that if I sat “criss-cross-applesauce,” I could rub my right heel against my pubic mound to stimulate my tiny self to orgasm, with hardly anyone the wiser.
 But if I'm being honest, it was having a baby that totally changed my relationship with my orgasm — and to get even more specific, childbirth changed my ability to orgasm.

 I’ve always had a close relationship with my genitals, as well as a desire to touch them.
 That didn’t change when I was pregnant.
 A quick rubbing or vibrating to orgasm provided a reliable dose of self-made oxytocin and prolactin, the so-called “feel-good hormones,” which eased my pain.
 My masturbatory orgasms were always quick and reliable, and it didn’t bother me that I rarely experienced them during partnered sex.
 Like so many women, I was adept at faking orgasms when with another person.
 Like most American women, I had a lot of confusion around my own desires, a lot of inherited shame from our culture, and a lot of expectations I felt I needed to fulfill.
 I know now that I wasn’t having orgasms for much of my life because I was not honest with my desires or with my body.
 And despite being so out of touch with my body, I expected my labor to be easy.